alphagov/govuk-brand-guidelines/src/logo-system/social/index.md

 ## Adaptive dot colour

 At times, our social content will need greater impact.
 One of the ways this can be achieved is through the use of colour.

 Our logo follows the adaptive dot colour principle, which allows the dot to change colour depending on the background.
 This must always follow the tonal range of a colour.

 The adaptive dot colour should be reserved for moments where the brand requires more expression, and should not be used in communications that require a more somber or serious tone.

-For example, if using **Purple Shade 50%** as a background, the dot colour would become the **Accent Purple**.
+For example, if using Purple Shade 50% as a background, the dot colour would become the Accent Purple.

 This can be applied within the live artwork files using the relevant swatches.
 Always consider accessibility when making these changes.